abuicke/tarot/major arcana/(3) The Empress/(3) The Empress.md

 ### Footnotes

 1. I'm trying to convey a general murkiness.
-The situation has become unnatractive on every level—ugly thoughts, ugly mood, ugly feelings, ugly habits, poor hygiene.
+The situation has become unattractive on every level—ugly thoughts, ugly mood, ugly feelings, ugly habits, poor hygiene.
 It's the ugliness and spiritual grime that accompanies depression.
 A feeling of being low-vibration, energetically heavy and unclean.
 Essentially, the person or situation is not being nourished in the correct things.